How to Price a Job Properly (Step-by-Step for Tradesmen)

 The Key Rule: Never Guess

-The biggest mistake tradesmen make when pricing jobs is simple:
+The biggest mistake tradesmen make is simple:

 They guess.